RACE + DISABILITY Recordings

 FISA Foundation, The Heinz Endowments and The Pittsburgh Foundation are partnering to strengthen our work at the intersection of race and disability, and to better address the needs of people of color with disabilities.

-We hosted a series of webinars between March-December, 2021 and the recordings and materials are posted below.
+We hosted a series of webinars since March, 2021 and the recordings and materials are posted below.

 Jump to a recording: